 Aim Outcome Quality first teaching Steady improvement.
 List of non-negotiables drawn up.
-Pupils are becoming more active learners and expectations of readiness to learn and behaviour have increased Lexia Introduced but not embedded.
+Pupils are becoming more active learners and expectations of readiness to learn and behaviour have increased

+Lexia Introduced but not embedded.
 Few pupils were achieving time targets and therefore their progress has been slower.
 Use of ICT suites to deliver Lexia from Sept 2019 Maths mastery KS2 Introduced and continues to be embedded.
 Improvement in KS2 results although PP progress still shows a significant gap compared to non PP Attendance Steady improvement in disadvantaged pupil attendance from 2018 to 2019.
 On track towards aim.
 Behaviour policy and attachment aware school.
 Introduced and continues to be embedded.
 Focus on ready to learn and relationships to increase attainment Progress in reading and writing KS2 results were disappointing.
 New KS2 English lead Sept 2019, curriculum review.
 Progress in maths Steady improvement in disadvantaged pupil progress from 2018 to 2019.
 On track towards aim.
 Feedback and marking New policy introduced and whole class feedback and live feedback prioritised Collaborative learning and oracy Verbal sentence answers expected, no hands up.
 Opportunities for 'pupil talk' expected in all lessons Hmwk and breakfast club Numbers are increasing for breakfast club.
 Hmwk club, pupils are targeted based on better monitoring using SIMS STEM STEM opportunities focused on PP pupils in year 7&8.
 ELSA Reduction in ELSA hours.
-This is an area of focus Direct funding Much more clarity and consistency for Ever 6 PP and FSM for curricular and extra-curricular activities.
-Funding used to increase and enhance cultural capital (e.g. funding available for 1 residential trip in each KS) Parental engagement SIMS parent app introduced.
-600 parents have signed up PP social evenings have been a great success Priority given to PP parents to book for PCE.
+This is an area of focus PP learning mentor will be ELSA trained early 2021 Direct funding Much more clarity and consistency for Ever 6 PP FSM and post CiC.
+Curricular : Year 5 welcome pack (stationary, folder, PE bag, Waterstones book voucher), DT ingredients and materials, DT yearly contribution, Yr 6 SATS packs, Year 8 calculator, Yr 6 theatre trip, Yr 8 Water park trip, various day trip support.
+Uniform : £50 Year 5 and Yr 7, £30 Year 6 and Yr 8. up to £50 shoe voucher, Cultural capital : funding available for one residential trip in KS2 and KS3.
+An equivalent amount towards the cost of the school ski trip.
+Other : Year 8 Leavers book and hoodie.
+Various discretionary support.
+Parental engagement SIMS parent app introduced.
+720 parents have signed up PP social evenings have been a great success Priority given to PP parents to book for PCE.
 Increased attendance at PCE but this is still work in progress.
+Well-being of PP children We are working alongside Sparkles Nature therapy to provide 1:1 and small group sessions to support emotional resilience and emotional literacy.
+Covid 19 (Nov 2020) This is impacting on what we are able to offer at the current time.
+Laptops have been loaned to families in need and we are supporting with food hampers.
+Parental engagement and support for pupils and families are our two foci May 2021 Our PP learning mentor is back in classrooms supporting learning.
+Year 4 parents are invited to a social evening each July.
+'Ready for school' support parcels will be given to all Year 4 children